Resource Grid

 The reserved resource elements.
 This includes the REs reserved by

 The resource elements that should not contain any data.
-For example when the corresponding REs in a different layer is used for transmission of data for a differnt UE.
+For example when the corresponding REs in a different layer is used for transmission of data for a different UE.
 (See

 The resource elements used for